-Step 6: Unloading the Washer
+Step 6: Unload the Washer as Soon as Possible

 As soon as the cycle ends or as quickly as you can, you want to remove the clothes from the washer.
 Leaving clothes in the washer too long can lead to a stagnant smell and them needing rewashing.
 Once removed, the clothes that can't be dried, like wool, can be laid flat or placed on a hanger.
 The remainder of your laundry will go into the dryer.

-Step 7: Drying Your Clothes
+Step 7: Dry Your Clothes With the Right Settings

 You will want to promptly add your clothes to your dryer.
 If you didn't sort them by weight or fabric before this step, you will want to now.
 Using too high heat on some clothes will cause them to shrink.
 Once your clothes are placed in the dryer, you will:

 - Use your laundry symbol to choose the best setting for your clothing.

 - Clean the lint screen of any trapped lint.

 Step 8: Iron Your Laundry When Necessary